What are wholesale real estate deals?

 There are times when wholesaling is an even better strategy than purchasing outright including when, the property's actual market value is difficult to assess, there are potential problems with the property that are beyond your power and skill set to resolve, and this one is perhaps the biggest factor, when you have no money to invest yourself.

-This article has mentioned several challenges with wholesaling such as finding a motivated seller, and a suitable cash buyer.
+This article on how to do wholesale real estate has mentioned several challenges with wholesaling.
+Such as finding a motivated seller, and a suitable cash buyer.
 There is also the challenge of presenting a professional front to all the parties involved and convincing them of your credibility.

 With each step in the process, there is something that can greatly help.
 A professional looking website designed especially for real estate investors.